Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/n/NAMD/README.md

     -   Another one directly talking to the libfabric library.

+### Version 3.0.2 for CPU in 25.03

+-   The configurations are a straightforward port of those for 3.0 in 24.03.

 ### Version 3.0.2 with GPU support for 24.03 and 25.03

 -   Two different configurations: